-Jenna was born in San Antonio, Texas, and has found home in California, Georgia, South Carolina, and Washington, D.C.
+Jenna Barnett is the senior associate culture editor at Sojourners and the host of the audio miniseries Lead Us Not.
+She was born in San Antonio and lives in San Diego.
 She has a B.A. in sociology and religion from Furman University and an M.F.A in Literary Reportage from New York University.

-Before joining the Sojourners team, Jenna managed the International Rescue Committee’s large urban gardens in San Diego, and worked as a Peace Writer for the Women PeaceMakers Program at the Kroc Institute for Peace and Justice, where she used creative nonfiction, interviews, and conflict analysis to tell the life story of Pauline Dempers, a human rights activist and torture survivor from Namibia.
-It's a life goal of Jenna's to continue uplifting the stories of women who are cooler than she is.
+Before joining the Sojo team, Jenna managed the International Rescue Committee’s urban gardens in San Diego, and worked as a writer for the Women PeaceMakers Program at the Kroc Institute for Peace and Justice.

 Posts By This Author